 - a.
-A student will be placed on academic probation if, at the end of the first semester, the student's cumulative average is between 1.5 and 2.20, or, at the end of any other semester or summer session (even if summer session is not a residence semester for the student), between 1.90 and 2.20. - b.
-A student who is on academic probation at the end of the first semester is required to take Legal Methods in place of one doctrinal class in the second semester.
-The student must meet with the Deputy Vice Dean for Academic Affairs, the Director of Academic Success, or their designee to determine what course to omit in the second semester.
-A student who is on academic probation at the end of the first semester is also required to complete the second semester of JD courses, including Legal Methods, before enrolling in upper division courses. - c.
-A student who is on academic probation at the end of the second or third semester is required to take the following courses to obtain the JD degree: Corporations, Criminal Procedure, Estates, and Sales.
-The student's course schedule and any changes to it must be approved by the Deputy Vice Dean for Academic Affairs, the Director of Academic Success, or their designee. - d.
-A student who is on academic probation is not permitted to run for election to, or serve on the executive board of, the Student Bar Association.
-A student who is on academic probation is not permitted to run for election to, or serve in a leadership position (such as an officer or chair) of, any other co-curricular or extra-curricular student group. - 3.
-Academic dismissal - a.
 A student will be dismissed from the law school if: - (1) the student has failed a total of eight credit hours in two consecutive semesters: no more than four credit hours of F from the first year, first semester will count in the application of this rule; or - (2) the student's cumulative average at the end of the first semester is at or below 1.50; or - (3) the student's cumulative average at the end of the second, third, fourth, or fifth semesters is below 1.90; or - (4) the student has a semester grade point average of less than 1.67 in any two semesters; or - (5) the student's cumulative average is below 2.20 at the end of any semester and if, at the end of any previous semester, the student was placed on academic probation; or - (6) the student's cumulative average is below 2.20 at the end of the student's final semester. - b.
 A student who would otherwise be dismissed under subparagraph 3.a.(5) will be allowed to continue for a second semester on academic probation if the student's grade point average for the first semester on academic probation, if repeated for the second semester on academic probation with a credit load of 12 credits, is sufficient to achieve the required cumulative average of 2.20 at the end of the second semester on academic probation.
-A student who is continued on academic probation is required to take the courses designated in regulation III.D.2.c. - c.
+A student who is continued on academic probation is required to take the courses designated in regulation III.D.2.c.

+- c.
 A student who would otherwise be dismissed under subparagraph 3.a.(6) may petition the Committee on Standards to be allowed to continue on academic probation.
-No such petition will be granted absent clear and convincing evidence of (1) extraordinary circumstances beyond the student's control and unlikely to continue or recur prevented the student from maintaining a cumulative average of at least 2.20 and (2) a realistic and specific academic plan to raise the cumulative average to 2.20 or above in one additional academic term.
+No such petition will be granted absent clear and convincing evidence of (1) extraordinary circumstances beyond the student's control and unlikely to continue or recur prevented the student from maintaining a cumulative average of at least 2.20 and (2) a realistic and specific academic plan to raise the cumulative average to 2.20 or above in one additional academic term. - d.

-- d.
 Except as provided in subsection 3.c., a student who is academically dismissed cannot petition the Committee on Standards for readmission earlier than one year after the date of academic dismissal.
 The Committee will grant readmission only if it finds that the student has satisfactorily addressed the factors that contributed to the academic dismissal.
 If the Committee grants a petition for readmission, it may impose any conditions such as retaking some or all of the first-year courses, taking a reduced course load, or taking specific courses.
-This regulation may not be waived by the Committee on Standards. - 3.
+This regulation may not be waived by the Committee on Standards. - 4.
 For purposes of regulations, III.D.2 and III.D.3., summer session does not count as a semester unless the student is pursuing the accelerated scheduling option or has been granted permission to treat summer session as a residence semester.
 As a result, a student on academic probation is not required to achieve a cumulative grade point average of 2.20 unless summer is a residence semester for that student.
-See regulations III.A.7 and III.A.8.c. - 4.
-Class Rank - a.
-Students in the JD program will receive a class rank only after grades are submitted at the end of the fall and spring semesters.
-Class rank will not be calculated at any other time.
-Students will be ranked based on anticipated graduation date, with all students whose final semester ends in May, August, or December of the same calendar year being ranked as one cohort. - b.
-With the exception of JD students in the Extended Scheduling Option, JD students will be ranked at the completion of the fall semester of their first year.
-Extended Schedule JD students will be ranked at the completion of the fall semester of their second year.
-Students will be ranked based on anticipated graduation date. - c.
-Class rank calculated at the end of the spring semester in the year of graduation is final even if the student does not complete the degree requirements until the end of summer or fall semester of that year. - d.
-Class rank for a semester will not be recalculated at any time, including after completion of academic work for which the student has received a grade of I (temporarily excused from completion of a requirement), after a student has retaken a course in which the student had earned a final grade of D or lower, or after completion of all degree requirements at the end of summer or fall.
+See regulations III.A.7 and III.A.8.c.